surajsinghbisht054/Information_Gathering_Python_Web_Scraping_Scripts/README.md

-# Information_Gathering_Python_Web_Scraping_Scripts
+# Information Gathering Related Python Web Scraping tutorial scripts
-This Script is Created For Practise And Educational Purpose Only. the author will not take any type of responsibility
+All Script are created for Practise purpose only.  author will not take any type of responsibility.

 <div style="box-shadow: 0 5px 18px rgba(0, 0, 0, 0.6);">